-The core training Ski Mountaineers do should be as functional as possible.
-Your core is basic to many of your sport specific movements, such as poling, uphilling, or turning.
-For example, the more force you can exert on your poles, when double-poling across a flat section of a downhill, the faster you will go.
+The core training that ski mountaineers do should be as functional as possible.
+Your core is basic to many of your sport-specific movements, such as poling, uphilling, and turning.
+For example, the more force you can exert on your poles when double-poling across a flat section of a downhill, the faster you will go.
 Strength correlates nearly perfectly with speed in this example.

-A strong core provides a solid base from so that the big prime mover muscles of the limbs can do their job.
+- A strong core provides a solid base for the big prime mover muscles of the limbs to do their job.

-If you want to know what the best 10 exercises are to strengthen your core as a ski-mountaineer, see
+If you want to learn the best 10 exercises for strengthening your core as a ski mountaineer, check out the following:

 Ready to take on ski mountaineering more diligently this season?
 Check out our ski mountaineering training plans and our skimo racing plans.